colbyj/bride-of-frankensystem/docs/examples/quickstart.rst

 * **Preview Questionnaires**, which gives you the ability to preview questionnaires used in the study, as well as any questionnaires on the file system.
 * **Database Tables**, which lets you explore the underlying database and the data you've collected.

+For comprehensive documentation of all admin panel features, including advanced monitoring, data analysis tools, and configuration options, see the :doc:`/getting_started/admin` guide.

 Extending the Minimal Example
 -----------------------------